an0rak-dev/GCPMamie/Readme.md

 * [ ] (Back) Add the GCP Endpoints
 * [ ] (Data) Apply the database structure & init to a GCP CloudSQL
 * [ ] (Batch) Create the Pub/Sub topic
-* [ ] (Batch) Deploy 2 instances of the VM batch using an instance group of 2.
+* [ ] (Batch) Deploy 2 instances of the VM batch using an instance template.
+* [ ] (Batch) Prepare the way to easily replace the 2 hard provisioned VMs to an instance group of 10 VMs
-* [ ] (Batch) Prepare the script which will overflow the pubsub topic and the way to easily upgrade the instance group temporarly.
+(* [ ] (Batch) Prepare the script which will overflow the pubsub topic and the way
+    to easily upgrade the instance group temporarly if previous step failed.)

 ### If there is more time
 * [ ] (Front) Add the GCP LB in front of the GCS